 In most cases, you’ll need a new chainring, cassette, and chain.
 In some cases, you can get away with just installing a new 1x chainring.
 This would be the case if you’re running a 2×11 drivetrain.
 If you’re currently running an older 3x drivetrain, you may also need a new crankset and rear derailleur.

 The one part that you absolutely must replace when switching from 2x to 1x is the chainring.
-You can’t just remove the small chainring from your 2x setup and run the large one.
+You can’t just remove the small ring from your 2x setup and run the big ring.
 The reason is the 1x chainrings have been specially designed to hold the chain on and prevent it from dropping.
 They are called ‘narrow wide’ chainrings.
 The teeth alternate between narrow and wide.
 This way, they mesh with the narrow and wide links of the chain.
 This prevents chain drops.
 This is necessary because 1x bikes don’t have a front derailleur to guide the chain back into place if it tries to come off.

 If you’re running a smaller range 8, 9, or 10 speed cassette, you may want to swap it out for a wider range 11 or 12 speed model.
 This isn’t required but you’ll be giving up too much gear range if don’t replace it.
 After all, the whole point of going 1x is to have a similar gear range with less complexity.